 The permanent exhibition »Emperor – Empire – City.
 The Imperial Castle in Nuremberg«, with its tour of the historic rooms in the Imperial Castle, investigates how the Holy Roman Empire worked.
 It is presenting valuable works on loan and impressively staged in their authentic location, enabling visitors to experience Nuremberg’s golden age and the Castle’s unique history from the Middle Ages to the nineteenth century.

 In the cash desk foyer there is a multimedia show about the building history of the Imperial Castle.
 The actual tour of the Imperial Castle begins in the Knights’ Hall and continues to the double chapel.
-From here there is access via the emperor’s gallery to the rooms on the upper floor and on into the Bower (Imperial Castle Museum).
+From here there is access via the emperor’s gallery to the rooms on the upper floor with the permanent exhibition »Emperor – Empire – City.
+The Imperial Castle in Nuremberg« and on into the Bower (Imperial Castle Museum).